pbiron/wordpress-beta-tester/readme.txt

 == Description ==
 This plugin provides an easy way to get involved with Beta testing WordPress.

-Once installed it will enable you to upgrade your blog to the latest Beta or Release candidate at the click of a button using the built in upgrader.
+Once installed it will enable you to upgrade your website to the latest Beta or Release candidate at the click of a button using the built in upgrader.

-By default once enabled it switches your blog onto the point release development track.
+By default once enabled it switches your website onto the point release development track.

 For the more adventurous there is the option to switch to the bleeding edge (trunk) of development.